mhyrr/conversationjs/public/data/conversation.md

     - @mhyrr [2024-12-10T14:32:00Z]: test!!

     - @user2 [2024-03-21T12:05:44Z]: The filtering mechanism you're describing might actually be the key to understanding consciousness.
 What if consciousness isn't a property or state, but rather a process of information integration and exclusion?
 This aligns with Integrated Information Theory, though I have some reservations about its mathematical formalization.

-      - @user1 [2024-03-21T12:30:15Z]: The mathematical approach to consciousness always struck me as putting the cart before the horse.
-How can we quantify something we can't even properly define?
-IIT makes interesting predictions, but its fundamental axioms seem more like assumptions about the nature of consciousness than derived principles.

-        - @mhyrr [2024-12-10T18:15:02Z]: Here

 ### AI